 - Some chopped fresh cilantro for garnish

 1 Cook chopped tomatillos, onion, garlic, jalapeño in skillet: Heat a tablespoon of oil in a medium-sized skillet on medium heat.
-Add the chopped tomatillos, onion, garlic, jalapeño chile pepper, and a small squeeze of lemon or lime juice.
+Add the chopped tomatillos, onion, garlic, jalapeño chile pepper, and if you want, a small squeeze of lemon or lime juice.
 Sprinkle with a little salt.